Forex Education

 hammer reversal candlesticks

-In Japanese folklore, a rabbit makes rice cakes using a wooden hammer with a long handle; the Japanese consider this pattern to suggest that the bulls get stronger and soon hammer out a base.
+In Japanese folklore, a rabbit makes rice cakes using a wooden hammer with a long handle; the Japanese consider this pattern to suggest that the bulls get more robust and soon hammer out a base.

 5. Hanging Man

-Hanging Man candlestick pattern can be regarded as the Hammer pattern’s bearish equivalent (that shows bullish signals).
+The Hanging Man candlestick pattern can be regarded as the Hammer pattern’s bearish equivalent (bullish signals).
 This pattern looks like the Hammer pattern as well.
 As it appears after a rally, it takes the form of a bearish reversal indicator.

 hanging man reversal pattern

-If the body is slightly filled in, it is more bearish, though it is not always the case.
+It is more bearish if the body is slightly filled in, though it is not always the case.

 The lower wick is again longer than the body and signifies the vulnerability of the prices.
-It tells traders that the underlying support may not be strong enough and could lead to a quick sell-off.
+It tells traders that the underlying support may not be strong enough to lead to a quick sell-off.

 The bearish signal is confirmed by the close below the hanging man’s body during the next session.
 The patterns resemble a man hanging from a high level, hence, the given name.